Introduction

 - Built-in tools – file read/write/edit, glob search, regex content search (ripgrep), web fetch, web search, shell command execution

-- Multiple LLM providers – OpenAI and Anthropic, with support for any OpenAI-compatible API
+- Multiple LLM providers – OpenAI and Claude, with support for any OpenAI-compatible API

-- Permission system – control what the agent can do (none/read/write), switchable mid-session
+- Permission system – control what the agent can do (none/read/ask/write), switchable mid-session

-- Session management – conversations are persisted in SQLite; resume any session later
+- Session management – conversations are persisted in SQLite; resume, export, or compact any session

-- Streaming output – responses stream to the terminal in real time, rendered as Markdown
+- Streaming output – responses stream to the terminal in real time with syntax highlighting

 - Interactive and one-shot modes – use it as a REPL or pipe a single prompt